Union Labor Party: Decline

-Creation of a national party
+Merger with Populists

 Despite these losses, Schilling continued his fight for a national farmer-labor alliance and a national party.

 In May 1891, Schilling was a delegate to the Farmers' Alliance Cincinnati convention that laid the groundwork for a national People's Party, where he was appointed as secretary of the National Executive Committee.
 Weeks later, the ULP was again reorganized into the Wisconsin People's Party, or Wisconsin Populist Party.

 In February 1892, the national People's Party, also often called the Populists, was created by a broad coalition, including Edward Bellamy and his Nationalist Clubs, Henry George, and current and former members of various smaller parties: The ULP, the Greenback Party, Prohibition Party, Anti-Monopoly Party, Labor Reform Party, Union Labor Party, United Labor Party, and other minor left-leaning parties.
 The new party's program was largely taken from the platforms of the 1886 People's Party and 1886 ULP.